archesproject/arches-map-layers/README.md

 First load the `rivers.sql` file into your PostGIS database.

-`psql -U postgres -h localhost -d <your db name> -f arches4-geo-examples/tileserver/postgis/rivers.sql`
+`psql -U postgres -h localhost -d <your Arches db name> -f arches4-geo-examples/tileserver/postgis/rivers.sql`

 Creates a new table called `rivers` in the `arches` database and loads it with the included file.
 Then use